Why Does My Dog Have Sensitive, Itchy Skin?

 Not sure if it's regular dirt or flea dirt?
 Get a piece of white paper or a paper towel and place some of the dirt onto it.
-Add a small amount of water to the dirt- if it turns a reddish colour, this is flea feces.
-The red colour is caused by the high blood content from feeding female fleas.
+Add a small amount of water to the dirt- if it turns a reddish colour, this is flea faeces.

-Unfortunately, unlike changing your pet's diet or keeping flea control up to date, avoiding pollen is not a feasible task.
+Unfortunately, unlike keeping flea control up to date, avoiding pollen is not a feasible task.
 Unless your pooch is kept in a quarantine zone, pollen exposure is inevitable.
-If your dog is experiencing environmental allergies, you will need to visit a veterinarian for advice on oral or injectable medications.
+If your dog is experiencing environmental allergies, you will need to visit a veterinarian for advice on oral or injectable medications to manage the symptoms.

-Keep an eye out for any potentially poisonous plants in your yard such as Wandering Jew (Tradescantia) which is an introduced weed that is commonly found on the east coast of Australia.
-This weed thrives in moist, shady areas and skin contact with pets can result in a nasty rash.
+Keep an eye out for any plants in your backyard that cause skin irritation when contacted by your dog.
+Poisonous plants such as Wandering Jew (Tradescantia) an introduced weed commonly found on the east coast of Australia, thrives in moist, shady areas and skin contact with pets can result in a nasty rash.

 A combination of 15 different studies from countries including Australia, United States and United Kingdom tested 278 dogs in total that suffered from food intolerances.
-The most common allergy was to beef, which affected 34% of the group and clocking into second place was dairy at 20%.
+The most common allergy was to beef, which affected 34% of the group and while dairy was the second most common affecting 20%.

 The source of sensitive skin may be related to a more local issue like a strongly perfumed shampoo.
 When using products on your pooch's skin or coat, never use human products.
 Only ever use those that are approved for canine use.

 Yeast or fungal infections will also cause symptoms which manifest through the skin and coat, such as itchy skin or inflammation.
-Malaseb medicated shampoo is an antifungal, antibacterial and antipruritic solution to not only alleviate discomfort but also help treat yeast and fungal infections.
+Malaseb medicated shampoo is an antifungal, antibacterial and anti-itch solution to not only alleviate discomfort but also helps treat yeast and fungus over growth on the skin.

-1. Omega Oils - Whether these are topical or an oral supplement, omega fatty acids are clinically proven to strengthen the skin barrier.
+Omega Oils, whether these are topical or an oral supplement, are clinically proven to strengthen the skin barrier.
 A stronger barrier will quicken skin healing time, and reduce the likelihood that your dog will have a reaction.
-See some great (and effective) products containing omega fatty acids below: